mchandler/ApexNetsuite/README.md

 # ApexNetsuite

-This is a simple class that signs your HttpRequest callouts to Netsuite restlet services with the proper OAuth 1.0 credentials.
+This is a simple class that signs your HttpRequest callouts from Salesforce to Netsuite restlet services with the proper OAuth 1.0 credentials.

 ## Implementation